Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | Hours: 24 hours | Entrance: Free

 Also known as Saratoga Hot Springs, the Inlet Park springs are located on free, open land in northern Utah.
-The main pool at Inlet Park Hot Springs is large enough to host the whole family, just be sure to pack out all of your trash.
+The main pool at Inlet Park Hot Springs is large enough to host the whole family, just be sure to pack out all of your trash and leave no trace.

 Gandy Warm Springs